sypht-team/sypht-elixir-client/sypht_client/README.md

 ## Initializing

-Start the client by calling `SyphtClient.App.start\2`, perferably as a child of your own application:
+Start the client by calling `SyphtClient.App.start\2` as a child of your own application:

 ```elixir
 children = [